 Enter Bird's Name in Search Box:

 Species: The Merlin (Falco columbarius), once known as the "Pigeon Hawk", feeds mostly on small birds, larger insects and some mammals.
 It is a member of the falcon family, identified as such, because of its double-toothed beak.
-Breeds in the northern regions of North America and is becoming a more common sight during the Spring and Fall.
-It is known to follow and prey on smaller birds in the migration periods.
+It breeds in the northern regions of North America and is becoming a more common sight during the spring and fall.
+It is known to follow and prey on smaller birds during the migration periods.

 Voice: Calls are similar to other birds of prey, sharp repeated cries which are often heard when flying.

 Nesting: Four to five pale eggs and brown spotted.
 Will use cavities in trees or even abandoned nests left by other large birds, to raise its young.

 |10" 25.40cm||24" 61cm||6.5oz.
 184.25g||Falconidae||Falco columbarius|

 Distribution: Spends the summer months throughout the taiga regions of Canada and the USA.
 Spends the winter months throughout central and western USA and into Mexico and traveling as far as South America.
 It is seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.